willstepp/writings/joseph-the-son/jts.md

 “I love you.
 More than anything else."

+Then she rose to get ready for work.
+Then later Pastor Jacob drove up and she left with him for work.
+Joseph went into the kitchen to prepare lunch for he and his sister.
+He opened a can of vienna sausages and toasted some Wonder bread.
+Then he called out for Lizzie to join him at the table and they ate.

 Nine

-After a lunch of vienna sausages with corn chips, Joseph helped his sister into her pink jacket and toboggin and they set out the door towards Pastor Jacob’s barn.
-That seemed the best place to start looking for clues to find whatever had killed those chickens.
+After lunch Joseph asked his sister if she was ready to help him do some detective work to find whatever had killed Jacob’s chickens.
+She enthusiastically jumped up and down and clapped her hands.
+So then he helped her put on her pink jacket and toboggin and once he had put on his winter gear they set out the door towards Pastor Jacob’s barn.
+Being the scene of the crime that seemed the best place to start looking for clues.
 Joseph didn’t particularly want Lizzie to come along, but mother was still at work and grandpa was nowhere to be found.
 His door had been shut all morning.

 The overcast clouds of the morning had dissolved and revealed a blue afternoon sky.
 It was cold yet Joseph cold feel the radiation on his face from the sunlight.
 Lizzie walked behind her brother just glad to be out of the house for a bit.
 Once in awhile she would get distracted by a bug in the grass or by peering into one of the Oakwood trailers and Joseph would tell her to come on in a parent-like tone that seemed odd coming from him, but it did work and afterwards she scurried up quickly from behind.
 Oakwood was quiet.
 There was a light wind that blew across the field to the East and fluttered against the wood-lattice porches of the trailers.
 The wind went through their jackets.